VTEX Design System

 A Statement is an abstract component that has a "subject", a list of possible "verbs" and "objects", and is used inside components like the Filter Bar and the Conditions Builder.

-One way of using our filters system is by using the Filter Bar component, a high-order component that implements common interactions like turning filters on and off, creating new filters and clearing them.
+One way of using our filters system is by using the Filter Bar component, a HOC (high-order component, or component-of-components) that implements common interactions like turning filters on and off, creating new filters and clearing them.
 In the future we intend it to also implement saving filter preferences.

 Conditions are statements that have boolean relationships.
 They are often seen being used in things liks filters, but also in more complex applications like IF-THEN programmable logics.